uliana-sentsova/constructicon-rus/README.md

 # constructicon-rus

-Result:

-name of construction    list of errors

-...
+Result: list of constructions (identified by NAME field) and inconsistencies.